vominhtri231/Notes/Java/JavaEE/JPA/Mapping_entities.md

 As the JPA specification, you need to implement the equals() and hashCode() for:

 * Composite primary key
-* one-to-many and many-to-many association when using collection type like Set or Map
+* one-to-many and many-to-many associations using collection type like Set or Map

 ### How